Focus Areas - Digital Public Infrastructure

 Current State of Cooperation

-The EU and India have initiated dialogues on aligning digital public infrastructure efforts, actively engage in global forums promoting openness and interoperability, and share a common focus on building modular, inclusive, and secure DPI frameworks.
+The EU and India have initiated dialogues on aligning digital public infrastructure efforts, are actively engaged in global forums promoting openness and interoperability, and share a common focus on building modular, inclusive, and secure DPI frameworks.
 A feasibility study is underway to assess interoperability potential and strategic alignment.

 Key Areas for Further Collaboration

-• Technical Interoperability: Joint development of identity standards and APIs to facilitate cross border trade, mobility and data exchanges.
+- Technical Interoperability: Joint development of identity standards and Application Programming Interfaces to facilitate cross border trade, mobility and data exchanges.

 Moving Forward

-• These efforts aim to operationalise shared priorities, generate scalable models, and support the development of globally relevant, trusted DPI systems that reflect both EU and Indian values.
+- These efforts aim to operationalise shared priorities, and support the development of globally relevant, trusted DPI systems that reflect both EU and Indian values.

 Publications